STARTneuro/SummerProgram/README.md

 # SummerProgram
-Materials for the STARTneuro Summer Training Program
+Materials for the STARTneuro Summer Training Program.
+For Google Slides or Powerpoint versions of these materials, please contact startneuro[at]ucsd.edu.